 Overview of the Louisiana Therapeutic Marijuana Act

 While Louisiana first enacted therapeutic marijuana legislation in 1978, multiple legislative sessions have seen changes to the program.
-While the state has finally gotten to the point that MPP classifies the program as effective, the program remains one of the most restrictive in the country in some important areas.
+In 2020, the law finally improved to the point that MPP now classifies the program as an effective law.

 Here are key features of Louisiana’s Therapeutic Marijuana Act:

 The law also covers cancer, HIV/AIDS, cachexia or wasting disorder, seizure disorders (including but not limited to epilepsy), spasticity, Crohn’s disease, muscular dystrophy, severe muscle spasms, glaucoma, Parkinson’s disease, post-traumatic stress disorder, multiple sclerosis, intractable pain (which is narrowly defined), Alzheimer’s, ALS, traumatic brain injury, concussion, chronic pain associated with either fibromyalgia or sickle cell disease, conditions resulting in the patient receiving hospice care or palliative care, and — in some cases — autism.